-Remark on Moral Hazard We have considered moral hazard in the sense that if the central bank changes its monetary policy to systematically lower interest rates when financial intermediaries are impaired, then it incentivizes banks to take more leverage.
+Remark on Moral Hazard We have considered moral hazard in the sense that in good times banks may take more leverage expecting rate cuts in bad times.
 Section 3.1 shows that leverage does not increase by much in good times because banks are the marginal pricers of capital.
 The prospect of lower rates in bad times primarily raises asset prices in good times, reflecting bankers' higher valuation for capital.
-Our welfare analysis confirms that the stability gains translate into welfare gains.
+Our welfare analysis confirms that stability gains translate into welfare gains.